TreeCityWes/XenBlocksExplorer/README.md

 XenBlocks Python Explorer is a simple yet powerful tool for exploring XenBlocks blockchain data.
 It consists of two main Python scripts: `indexer.py` and `chaincheck.py`.

+This requires syncnode with a synchronized blockchain.db.
+The indexer.py will index blockchain.db and create a readable blockchainindex.db.
+Once blockchainindex.db is populated and has good size, run chaincheck.py from the same directory to gather data.

 ## Features